 Contextual Safeguarding: Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
 All staff, but especially the DSL or deputy need to consider the context within which such incidents and/or behaviours occur.
 Known as contextual safeguarding, this simply means that assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to the child's safety and/or welfare.
-Children's social care assessments should consider such factors, so it is important that the school provides as much information as possible as part of the referral process.
-This will allow any assessment to consider all the available evidence and the full context of any abuse.
-A link to further information on contextual safeguarding can be found in Appendix 2.
+Children's social care assessments should consider where children are being harmed in contexts outside the home, so it is important that schools and colleges provide as much information as possible as part of the referral process.
+This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm.
+Additional information is available here: contextual safeguarding f) ALLEGATIONS AGAINST STAFF, VOLUNTEERS OR THE Headteacher

-f) ALLEGATIONS AGAINST STAFF, VOLUNTEERS OR THE Headmaster When dealing with allegations against the Headmaster, staff, supply staff or volunteers, the school aims to strike a balance between the need to protect children from abuse, placing children first, and the need to protect the Headmaster, staff, supply staff and volunteers from false or unfounded allegations;
+When dealing with allegations against the Headteacher, staff, supply staff or volunteers, the school aims to strike a balance between the need to protect children from abuse, placing children first, and the need to protect the Headteacher, staff, supply staff and volunteers from false or unfounded allegations.
+When deciding on whether to proceed the school should take note of the Harm Test.

-The school will follow the guidance in Part 4 of KCSIE (September 2020) and in accordance with statutory guidance and the SET procedures (ESCB, updated 2019) in respect of allegations against an adult working with children (in a paid or voluntary capacity).
+The school will follow the guidance in Part 4 of KCSIE (September 2021) and in accordance with statutory guidance and the SET procedures (ESCB, updated 2019) in respect of allegations against an adult working with children (in a paid or voluntary capacity).
 Section 7 of the current SET procedures provides detailed information on this.
+Part 4 of KCSIE is now separated into two sections: